artitrary/OSSF-Inventory-Project/README.md

 # OSSF-Inventory-Project

-Please download the folder given, To run: open the app-py in VSCode or some other terminal, and press run
+Please download the folder given
+To run: open the app-py in VSCode or some other terminal, and press run